-Shops & businesses 9am–6pm Monday to Friday, to 1pm or 5pm Saturday.
+Shops & businesses 9am to 6pm Monday to Friday, to 1pm or 5pm Saturday.
 In smaller towns there may be a one- to two-hour closure for lunch.
 Some shops close on Sunday.
 Businesses also close on national holidays and local feast days.

 Banks 9am to between 3pm and 5pm Monday to Friday.
 Occasionally shut for lunch.

-From major European centres, airmail typically takes about five days to North America and about a week to Australasian destinations, although mail from such countries as Albania or Russia is much slower.
+From major European centres, airmail typically takes about five days to North America and about a week to Australasian destinations.
+Mail from such countries as Albania or Russia is much slower.

 Courier services such as DHL are best for essential deliveries.

 There are large variations in statutory holidays in Europe.
 The following are the most common across the board.

 May Day 1 May